awsdocs/aws-java-developer-guide/doc_source/setup-credentials.rst

 ======================

 You should set a default AWS Region that will be used for accessing AWS services with the AWS SDK for Java.
-For the best network performance, you should choose a region that's geographically close to you (or to your customers).
+For the best network performance, choose a region that's geographically close to you (or to your customers).
+For a list of regions for each service, see |regions-and-endpoints|_ in the |AWS-gr|.

 .. note:: If you *don't* select a region, then |region-api-default| will be used by default.